hongkongkiwi/docker-rabbitmq-configs/README.md

 Publish a message on "my_exchange"

-#### Extentions
+#### Extensions

-As this is designed to be a tutorial, other ideas include:
+As this is designed to be a tutorial, other ideas to add in future include:

 * using the RabbitMQ 3.7 style configuration using a .conf file
 * set up multiple queues and bindings with dead, sinbin, invalid, etc.